-For over 15 years through multiple research and development projects funded by the U.S. Department of Education, Office of Special Education Programs and the Institute of Education Sciences, we have developed and evaluated curricula designed to help students manage their anger, solve social problems, and manage conflicts.
+For over 15 years we have been funded by the U.S. Department of Education Office of Special Education Programs & the Institute of Education Sciences to develop and evaluate curricula to help students manage their anger, solve social problems, and manage conflicts.

 Conflict Resolution & Peer Mediation

-Working Together to Resolve Conflict is a school-wide conflict resolution program evaluated over a four year period.
-It has been used in over 100 school districts in the United States and world-wide.
+Working Together to Resolve Conflict is a school-wide program that has been used in over 100 school districts in the United States and world-wide.

 - Working Together to Resolve Conflict curriculum (middle/junior high)